Frank Turner: Songbook and Be More Kind (2017–2018)

 On 27 January 2017, Turner re-released his debut album, Sleep Is for the Week, as a tenth anniversary edition.
 The re-released album was issued on CD and vinyl and consisted of 2 discs, the first being the original album and the second being a copy of Turner's very early CDR demo disc, including 6 demos.
 The release also included a download link for Live at the Vic, a recording of Turner's performance at the Victoria, Swindon on 6 April 2007.

-On 10 February 2017, Turner released a new song entitled The Sand in the Gears.
+On 10 February 2017, Turner released a new song entitled "The Sand in the Gears", a political song that seemingly refers to the election of Donald Trump as the President of the United States.
 The track was recorded live on 19 January 2017 at the Fillmore in Silver Spring, Maryland.
-It is a political song that seemingly refers to the election of Donald Trump as the President of the United States.

 In March 2017, Turner was invited to visit Freetown, Sierra Leone, by The Joe Strummer Foundation.
-The foundation raise funds in the UK which they then disburse to different charitable groups around the world, one of which is Way Out Arts, who work to bring music to disaffected and disadvantaged street kids in Sierra Leone.
-Turner gave guitar lessons to some of the students at Way Out Arts, played and spoke on a local radio station and visited a number of city Slums where he played to the residents.
+The foundation raises funds in the UK and distributes them to various charitable groups worldwide, including Way Out Arts, which brings music to disadvantaged street kids in Sierra Leone.
+Turner gave guitar lessons to some of the students at Way Out Arts, played and spoke on a local radio station and visited a number of city slums where he played to the residents.
 He followed up this trip with further visits to Sierra Leone in 2019 and 2020.

 Throughout 2017, Turner and other members of the Sleeping Souls sporadically posted images of the band in the studio, eventually confirmed to be the sessions for his seventh studio album, with Turner revealing on social media in early November that recording for the album had been completed.

 On 16 October 2017, Turner announced Songbook, a collection of old and personal favourite songs, as well as rerecorded and unreleased versions of old songs, to be released on 24 November 2017.

 Songbook included a new song "There She Is", which Turner confirmed to also be on his upcoming seventh studio album through an Instagram story in November.

-On 27 January 2018, Turner announced his seventh studio album Be More Kind and leaked a track from the album, '1933'.
-On 16 March 2018, Turner released the first official single from the album, "Blackout."
+On 27 January 2018, Turner announced his seventh studio album Be More Kind and leaked a track from the album, "1933".
+On 16 March 2018, Turner released the first official single from the album, "Blackout".

-Be More Kind was recorded at Niles City Sound in Fort Worth, Texas and was released worldwide on 4 May 2018.
+Be More Kind was recorded at Niles City Sound in Fort Worth, Texas, and was released worldwide on 4 May 2018.

 On 2 June 2018, Turner re-released his second album, Love Ire & Song, as a tenth anniversary edition.
-The re-released album was issued on CD and vinyl and consisted of 2 discs, the first being the original album and the second including demos and recordings of radio performances on the BBC Radio 1 Zane Lowe show.
+The re-released album was issued on CD and vinyl and consisted of two discs, the first being the original album and the second including demos and recordings of radio performances on the BBC Radio 1 Zane Lowe show.
 The release also included a download link for Turner's performance at the Social, Nottingham, on 12 April 2008.